Lou Gehrig: Retirement

-"The luckiest man on the face of the earth"
+"The luckiest man on the face of the Earth"

 The Yankee dynamic duo reunitedGehrig and Babe Ruth at Yankee Stadium on July 4, 1939, shortly after Gehrig's retirement.
 Within a decade, a similar testimonial would honor Ruth, who died from cancer in 1948.

 On July 4, 1939, Gehrig delivered what has been called "baseball's Gettysburg Address" to a sold-out crowd at Yankee Stadium in between a doubleheader against the Washington Senators.
 Having always avoided public attention, Gehrig did not want to speak, but the crowd chanted for him and he had memorized some sentences beforehand.

 Fans, for the past two weeks, you've been reading about a bad break.
-(Note: Also reported as: "...you have been reading about the bad break I got") [pause] Today (Note: Also reported as: "Yet today") I consider myself the luckiest man on the face of the (Note: Also reported as: "this") earth.
+(Note: Also reported as: "...you have been reading about the bad break I got") Today (Note: Also reported as: "Yet today") I consider myself the luckiest man on the face of the (Note: Also reported as: "this") Earth.
 I have been in ballparks for seventeen years and have never received anything but kindness and encouragement from you fans.

 When you look around, wouldn't you consider it a privilege to associate yourself with such fine-looking men as are standing in uniform in this ballpark today?
 (Note: Also reported as: "Which of you wouldn't consider it the highlight of his career just to associate with them for even one day?")
 Sure, I'm lucky.
 Who wouldn't consider it an honor to have known Jacob Ruppert?
 Also, the builder of baseball's greatest empire, Ed Barrow?
 To have spent six years with that wonderful little fellow, Miller Huggins?
 Then to have spent the next nine years with that outstanding leader, that smart student of psychology, the best manager in baseball today, Joe McCarthy?
 Sure, I'm lucky.